-- 1. In the Manager, select the filter in the My One Identity Manager | My filters category. - 2.
+- In the Manager, select the filter in the My One Identity Manager > Filters category. - 2.
 Start the export using the Export filter context menu. - 3.
 Using the file browser, select the directory path for the report and enter a file name for the filter. - 4.
 Click Save.